ngx-kit/ngx-kit/packages/core/src/kit-focus-listener/README.md

 # Focus-listener

-## Features

-* Handles focus/blur from a group of elements
+Handles focus/blur from a group of elements.

-* Add/remove elements at any moment
+If focus moves among elements in a defined group, blur event will not be fired.

 ## Example